iree-org/iree/docs/developing_iree/e2e_benchmarking.md

   --input_file="/data/local/tmp/MatrixOpsStaticModule/iree_vmla/compiled.vmfb"
 ```

-Note: The `--input_file` flag must be specified manually if the location of the
+Note: Because the flagfile uses absolute paths, the `--input_file` flag must be
+specified manually if the location of the compiled flatbuffer (`compiled.vmfb`)
-compiled flatbuffer (`compiled.vmfb`) changes.
-The flagfile can still take care
+changes.
+The flagfile can still take care of specifying the input data, driver
-of specifying the input data, driver and entry function however.
+and entry function however.

-## 5. Benchmark the model on android with TFLite
+## 5. Benchmark the model on Android with TFLite

 ### 5.1 Prepare the benchmarking tools

 There are three options for getting TFLite's `benchmark_model` binary for
-android.
+Android.

 The first two are to build it directly, either in a
 [`docker` container](https://www.tensorflow.org/lite/guide/build_android#set_up_build_environment_using_docker)